Uniform

 Boys

-Dark grey school uniform trousers, wine jumper with crest for junior cycle and black jumper with crest for senior cycle (available in the school).
-Regular white cotton shirt with collar (polo shirt not acceptable). – No stripes, logos or team shirts.
+Dark grey school uniform trousers, wine jumper with crest for junior cycle and black jumper with crest for senior cycle.
+Regular white cotton shirt with collar (polo shirt not acceptable).

 Girls

-Dark grey school uniform trousers or tartan skirt (available in the school).
+Dark grey school uniform trousers or tartan skirt.
 Wine jumper with crest for junior cycle and black jumper with crest for senior cycle.
-Regular white cotton shirt with collar (polo shirt not acceptable). -No stripes or logos and no team shirts.
+Regular white cotton shirt with collar (polo shirt not acceptable).
 Black knee socks/tights with skirt.

-Footwear - Students must wear plain low-heeled black school shoes not boots, no runners/trainers.
+Footwear - Students must wear plain low-heeled black school shoes or fully black shoe-type runners.

 Jewellery

-One ring on each hand and one small earring on each ear are permitted.
+• One ring on each hand and one small earring on each ear are permitted.
 No nose, lip or other piercing is allowed.
+Students wearing any other piercings will be asked to remove them immediately.

 NOTE